phber/phber.github.io/_projects/minor-arpeggio.md

 <div class="caption">The minor arpeggio from F3 derived from the undertone series on C6.</div>

-In other words, the tones produced by the shortened strings form a pure F-minor arpeggio, explaining the "trick" above.
+In other words, the tones produced by the shortened strings with equal lengths form a pure F-minor arpeggio, explaining the "trick" above.

 A more systematic way of determining what pitches lengthening or shortening a string equidistantly produces, is to consider the [undertone series](https://en.wikipedia.org/wiki/Undertone_series).
 While the overtone series consists of tones with wavelengths that are whole number divisions of a fundamental wavelength, the undertone series consists of the opposite, i.e. wavelengths that are whole number multiples of a wavelength.
 Consequently, when we imagine a string shortened by equal distances such as in the table above, the fundamental of each new string will be found in the undertone series.

-As an example, the 1-6th tones of the undertone series of C form the shape of the pure minor arpeggio from F, that we saw above:
+As an example, the 1-6th tones of the undertone series on C form the shape of the pure minor arpeggio from F that we saw above:

 {% include figure.html width="70%" path="https://upload.wikimedia.org/wikipedia/commons/f/f2/Undertone_series_on_C.png" zoomable=true class="img-fluid rounded z-depth-1" center=true %}